andim/andim.github.io/index.md

 #### Our lab's mission is to understand immune defense quantitatively using theory and computation.

-Our research integrates mathematical modelling, machine learning, and immunology to decode the fundamental principles governing adaptive immune responses.
+Our research integrates mathematical modelling and machine learning to quantitatively study adaptive immune responses across scales, from the molecular to the population level.
 By combining theoretical approaches with data-driven methods, we aim to uncover how immune repertoires evolve, respond to challenges, and contribute to disease pathology.

 We are a research group in the [Division of Infection and Immunity](https://www.ucl.ac.uk/infection-immunity/) at UCL.
 Our approach to quantitative immunology is rooted in the tradition of biological physics and we are also part of the [Institute for the Physics of Living Systems](https://www.ucl.ac.uk/physics-living-systems/).
 Our research is embedded within the collaborative environment of the [Innate2Adaptive lab group](https://www.innate2adaptive.uk/) and we have strong links with experimental and theory groups at UCL and beyond.